dinurah95/hello_world/README.txt

+# Hello World

-Here are code examples in C++, Python, Rust, and Julia, each designed to produce the output "Hello World".
+Code examples in C++, Python, Rust, and Julia, each designed to produce the "Hello World" output.

-Following instructions will allow you to run the respective "Hello World" programs in each language.
+The following instructions will allow you to run each language's respective "Hello World" programs.

 CPP:
 g++ -o hello hello.cpp